Dashron/Roads/README.md

  fields     | dynamic                            | An array of fields that should remain in the response.
 To represent a heirarchy use periods

-Reduce the data associated with this filter object to only contain the fields provided in the "fields" array If true is passed, the whole object will be expanded and all values will be returned.
+Reduce the data associated with this filter object to only contain the fields provided in the "fields" array If true is passed, the whole object will be expanded and all fields returned.

     var f = new FieldsFilter({
         'test' : {